hhandika/hhandika/README.md

 In addition to my academic pursuits, I have a keen interest in computer hardware and software, often spending time building and tinkering with computers.
 My adventurous side takes me to tropical mountains where I conduct field research, studying mice and shrews in their natural habitats.

-For more insights into my work and adventures, feel free to visit [my website](https://hhandika.com/)!
+For more insights into my work and adventures, checkout [my website](https://hhandika.com/)!

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=hhandika&hide=Batchfile,Ruby,CSS,html,Makefile,CMake&langs_count=10&theme=tokyonight&layout=compact)